david-rockwood/fimpad/README.md

 ## AI Help In FIMpad

 Because FIMpad is essentially an AI sandbox, it has an AI help assistant that lives in a text file.
 Hit Alt+h and a new tab will be opened in FIMpad.
 That tab will be filled with a long system prompt that contains this README.
-Your caret will be placed in the right place for you to just begin typing, then press Ctrl+Enter, and then get an informed response from the LLM in chat, as long as you have a good connection to an LLM server.
-If you don't have a connection to an LLM server, you can scroll up and read the README with your brain, like a primitive savage!
+Your caret will be placed in the right place for you to just begin typing, then press Ctrl+Enter, and then get an informed response from the LLM in chat, as long as you have a good connection to a LLM server.
+If you don't have a connection to a LLM server, you can scroll up and read the README with your brain, like a primitive savage!

 This is a very long and thorough README, so on some machines and on larger models the first prompt may take a while to get a response.
 But the LLM will know a lot about how FIMpad works.

 ## The Server

-FIMpad requires a connection to an LLM server that provides an OpenAI compatible endpoint.
+FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.

 I use llama.cpp llama-server to serve the LLM, but it is my understanding that other servers should be able work with FIMpad if they provide an OpenAI compatible endpoint.